ihsoft/TimberbornModsUnity/Assets/MorePaths/StaticFiles/ThunderstorePackage/README.md

 ## Installing

-Recommended way to install this mod is through [Thunderstore](https://timberborn.thunderstore.io/).
-You can install this plugin manually by cloning the repo, building it and adding the dll to your bepinex plugins folder.
-This plugin is dependent on the magnificent [TimberAPI](https://github.com/Timberborn-Modding-Central/TimberAPI).
+Recommended way to install this mod is through [Thunderstore](https://timberborn.thunderstore.io/).This plugin is dependent on the magnificent [TimberAPI](https://github.com/Timberborn-Modding-Central/TimberAPI).

 ## Problems?